 3. Session Results: Body

 The Body graph shows two ‘zones’ and a baseline.

-- The baseline (the line shown on the graph) is established during calibration before your session.
+The baseline (the line is shown on the graph) is established during calibration before your session.

 During Body Meditations when your body stays in the Relaxed state for an extended period of time, you will hear birds.
 If you shift from an active to still state during a Body Meditation you will earn a recovery star.

 Your goal is to achieve more minutes in a still state (below the line) vs. active movement during the meditation.
 The birds and recoveries you received during a body meditation will be shown in the timeline of your session graph so you know when they were earned.